tamistyping/InTechFrontend/README.md

 #### Git Collaboration

 In addition to backend setup, I also spent time assisting team members with Git-related tasks such as creating branches, pulling changes, and resolving merge conflicts.

+<h1>Day 2</h1>

+On the second day of development, we focused on enhancing the security of our application and ensuring the backend functionality was robust.
+Additionally, we made progress in setting up the frontend environment by installing relevant dependencies.

+## Backend Security

+To improve the security of our application, I implemented bcrypt for password hashing and JWT (JSON Web Tokens) for user authentication.

+## Backend Testing

+I tested the backend functionality by using Postman to send requests to the User endpoints.
+This allowed me to verify that the routes were properly configured and that I didn't mess things up!

+## Frontend Dependencies

+In parallel with backend security enhancements, we installed relevant dependencies on the frontend.
+These dependencies are essential for building the user interface and integrating with the backend API.
+By installing the necessary frontend libraries and tools, we prepared the frontend environment for further development.

+## Next Steps

+With backend security measures in place, backend functionality thoroughly tested, and frontend dependencies installed, we are ready to move forward with the implementation of core features and user interfaces.
+Day 2 was a productive day, laying the groundwork for the continued development of IntechJobs.

+Stay tuned for more updates as we progress through the development journey!